Kezzryn/Advent-of-Code/2015/README.md

 Day 13 - Knights of the Dinner Table

 Day 14 - Reindeer Olympics
+- Interval processing.
+The TravelDistance function does the heavy lifting.
+- The tricky part was getting the LINQ right for the Part 2 GroupBy clause.

 Day 15 - Science for Hungry People